frou/GoFeather/README.md

 * If you aren't using OS X or want different key bindings, rename or edit the `.sublime-keymap` file, respectively.

-* s/goimports/gofmt/ in the `.sublime-build` file if you don't want to use `goimports`.

 # License